She fell from the sky eleven thousand years ago.

 For thousands of years, she ruled from her obsidian palace.
 The priests attended to her every need.
 The civilisation she had sparked grew and flourished around her crashed vessel.
 She was content, if not happy.
 This was not her home, but it would do.

-Then the priests betrayed her.
+Then he betrayed her.

 Then silence.